 WHEN WHO Personnel Prior to onboarding new employees.
 Promotion.
 Transfers.
 Incidences of misconduct.
 HR for employees (permanent and on contract).
 Legal and Corporate Secretarial for Board of Directors.
 Business Associates and other parties PMB engages with Registration of Vendor.
 Prior to first time engagement.
 Renewal of contracts.
 Performance evaluations.
 Incidents of misconduct.
 Changes in circumstances.
 Vendor Relationship Management Unit for Vendor registration.
-Respective business functions engaging with third parties e.g.: Retail and Leasing Operations for appointment of tenant, advertising company and promotional activities at Rest Service Areas ("RSAs) and Laybys.
-Sourcing & Contract Management for appointment of Contractor.
-Procurement Excellence & Operations for appointment of Vendor/ Supplier.
-Commercial Development for roadside development.
-Marketing for collaboration and campaign program.
-Customer Ecosystem, Payment & Big Data for PLUSMiles rewards program.
-Selected projects & prospective ventures/ major business activities Prior to the commencement of a project.
+Respective business functions engaging with third parties e.g.: Retail and Leasing Selected projects & prospective ventures/ major business activities Prior to the commencement of a project.
 As and when there are changes in the circumstances.
 Respective HODs/ Managers/ personnel leading the project.
 Donation and Sponsorship activities Upon receiving donation and sponsorship request.
 Corporate Communications